 It is estimated that this region could support seven plants the size of the Shell facility, and by enabling access to that feedstock, we are creating an economic reason for people to want to locate their manufacturing facilities in Western PA.

 However, the environmentalist movement means that we confront a lot of propaganda and agitation.
 On the New York state border in northeastern PA, you will find the number one gas-producing county in America – Susquehanna County – with close proximity to major New England states such as Massachusetts and Connecticut.
 But since the state of New York has prevented us from building the infrastructure we need, we can’t get a volume of energy to those states.
 If we could, it would displace significant amounts of home heating oil and wood-burning stoves that emit more carbon than natural gas, so it would effectively reduce carbon emissions.
 We are going to keep fighting for this until we win because it’s too important for our state, for our sector, for general prosperity, but especially for American economic strength and the national security of being a major energy provider.
 This is the good that PA can do for America, and for the world.

-How does the association confront the challenge of workforce development?
+How does the Pennsylvania Manufacturers Association confront the challenge of workforce development?

 DT: This is the most complex and multi-faceted challenge that we face, and it remains a grave concern to employers since it can be a cap on economic growth.
 There’s business to be had, but if manufacturers can’t find the qualified new hires to fully staff their work, then what’s the point in bidding on a new contract?